-Home screening test to detect signs of bowel cancer
+Home screening test

 The screening test is a simple way to check for small amounts of blood in your stool (poo).
 It is also known as the faecal immunochemical test or ‘FIT test’.

 Blood in your stool does not tell you if you have bowel cancer.
 But it might tell you that you need more tests.

 We will send you an invitation if your details are on the BowelScreen register.

 Otherwise, you can register online or Freephone 1800 45 45 55.